giotto-ai/gtda-docs/dev/_sources/theory/glossary.rst

 :math:`\mathbb{R}^N` satisfying that every face of a simplex in :math:`X` is in :math:`X` and that the non-empty intersection of two simplices in :math:`X` is a face of each.
-Every simplicial complex defines an .
+Every simplicial complex defines an abstract simplicial complex.

-.. _abstract simplicial complex:
+.. _abstract_simplicial_complex:

 Abstract simplicial complex
 ---------------------------